pepkit/geofetch/README.md

 GSE456.
 It will name the first two samples Sample1 and Sample2, and the third, plus any from GSE456, will have names according to GEO metadata.

-This script also produces an annotation metadata file for use as input to alignment pipelines.
+In addition to downloading the files (using the `sratoolkit`), this script also produces an annotation metadata file for use as input to alignment pipelines.
 By default, multiple Runs (SRR) in an Experiment (SRX) will be treated as samples to combine, but this can be changed with a command-line argument.

 Metadata output:
 For each GSE input accession (ACC),